Eyelid Surgery Newport Beach

 Even as you age, you can typically enjoy long-lasting results with eyelid surgery.
 Most patients report enjoying up to 15 years of younger-looking eyes without the need for repeat surgery.

-RealSelf patient reviews estimate that on average, eyelid surgery costs around $3,000 to $6,000.
+According to Aedit.com, blepharoplasty at a high-end plastic surgery practice can cost up to $10,000.
 The final cost of your eyelid surgery depends on several factors, such as:

 • Location – Doing the surgery in your plastic surgeon’s own surgical facility may cost less compared to a hospital.
 Plus, a Newport Beach eyelid surgery might cost less than the same procedure done in New York City since the former has a lower cost of living.